johndgiese/dotvim/README.md

 	git push origin master

-Note that you may need to update the origin url for the repo (google online if you don't know how to do this)
+Note that you may need to update the origin url for the repo (Google online if you don't know how to do this)

 ### Managing plugins
 I use Vundle to manage plugins; it is much better than the default way.
 Google online if you don't believe me.
 Instructions on how to use it [here](https://github.com/gmarik/vundle).

 ### Updating the VIMRC
 You can quickly update the vimrc by pressing <leader>v in normal mode.
-When you save it, it will source the changes so that you can see the effects immediatly.
+When you save it, it will source the changes so that you can see the effects immediately.
 Note that this doesn't always work as expected, so you may have to fully reset vim to use this.

 ### Updating the Colorscheme
 Everyone likes a different colorscheme, so you will probably want to make some updates to mine or change it completely.
 To do this you can use type <leader>o to go straight to the file to start editing.
 You can use <leader>O to see what syntax groups below the cursor.